Back to the Future: Error Management

 A year ago we published our article James Reason’s 12 Principles of Error Management.
 It set out set out the 12 systemic human factors centric principles of error management that James Reason, Professor Emeritus, University of Manchester defined in his book Managing Maintenance Error: A Practical Guide (co-written with Alan Hobbs and published in 2003).

 Recently we spotted a photograph of some text in a Tweet.
-It is from Reason’s earlier 1997 classic Managing the Risks of Organizational Accidents: While mention of TQM looks rather dated now, sadly we do wonder how far we have collectively moved as an industry since then:
+It is from Reason’s earlier 1997 classic Managing the Risks of Organizational Accidents and was a timely reminder: While mention of TQM looks rather dated now, sadly we do wonder how far we have collectively moved as an industry since then:

 - How many organisations still await occurrence or hazard reports from the front-line rather than conducting active oversight or encouraging safety improvement action?